Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 Total images in Train Ground_truth set 2018:  10015
 Total images in Validation set Ground Truth set 2019:  193
 ```
+*Figure 2: Training and testing images in 2020, 2019 and 2018 competition.*

 ### Sample Images From Dataset
-Sample below is labelled as benign melanoma in the dataset.
+Figure 3 is labelled as benign melanoma in the dataset.

 <p align="center">
   <img alt="benign melanoma" src="./Data/Sample%20Images/ISIC_0052212.jpg" width="30%">